wenliwen64/datafrenzy/content/pages/lifemag.md

    5. Develop a database server for chiral effects data points.

+   6. How to do parallel computing in sckit-learn?
+Multithreaded?

 ## Machine Learning:
+---

    1. Reading book in physics machine learning, and write notes about the examples. (odd weekday, 45 mins before bed)